ximxim/ximxim/README.md

 My name is Azim, I love creating solutions.
 It just so happens I am a developer by profession and I get to solve problems every day.
 I couldn't be happier 😀.
 I learned computer programming from Sheridan College.
 I took my studies further by doing what most developers do, view as many tutorials and work with as many frameworks and new technologies as possible.
 I work at Lazer technologies as a React Native developer.

 I spend my off time with my family.
-I am father of two, daughter (17y) and son (7y).
+I am father of two, daughter and son.
 My wife and I are kept busy by these two 🤣.
 I also enjoy doing origami and playing some Mario games on our Nintendo switch with my children.

 <br>
 <br>